-Diversity potluck dinner at the home of member Jill Heck, 6 pm.
-Members are asked to bring a dish to share.
-Several international students who are currently studying at the College of Wooster will be guests for the evening and will talk about their transitions to U.S. culture.
+Diversity potluck dinner at the home of member Jill Heck.
+Members brought a dish to share.
+Guest for the evening was a student from Japan studying at the College of Wooster who discussed her transition to U.S. culture.

 HIGHLIGHTS OF PROGRAMMING, 2016-2017